Cow House Studios

 • Painting | Sculpture | Visual Arts

-Each residency session includes the same combination of five artists and writers: one poet, one playwright or screenwriter, one photographer or filmmaker, and two visual artists.
+Each residency session includes the same combination of five artists and writers: one poet, one prose writer, one photographer or filmmaker, and two visual artists.
 These residencies are designed for individual artists and writers; we cannot accommodate collaborations or partners working together.

 All residencies function exactly the same way.
 Each group of five arrives and leaves together, and the application process for all residencies is also exactly the same.